-Stars Lie Hidden In Your Soul (Wolf Galaxy)by Soaring Anchor Designs
+Stars Lie Hidden (Wolf Galaxy)by Soaring Anchor Designs

 Customize your bathroom decor with unique shower curtains designed by artists around the world.
 Made from 100% polyester our designer shower curtains are printed in the USA and feature a 12 button-hole top for simple hanging.
 The easy care material allows for machine wash and dry maintenance.
 Curtain rod, shower curtain liner and hooks not included.
 Dimensions are 71in. by 74in.